 research and teaching careers, led a full life

-as a professor and beyond, but all during that
+as a professor and beyond.
+All during

-time I behaved, while I was sculpting, as if that
+that time I behaved, while I was

-Actions compete with other actions for time,
+compete with other actions for time,

-of course, and sculpting got far the
+of course, and sculpting got the least of

-while I was doing it,
+my time.
+But while I was carving,

-it was my life’s
+carving was my life’s work

 I also discovered